Grade Level: 5 (4-6)

 - How do air pollutants affect the earth on a global scale?
 (Answer: A number of pollutants, including carbon dioxide (CO2) and methane (CH4), hold in infrared radiation (heat) very well and act as a blanket for the planet.
 Also pollutants such as chlorofluorohydrocarbons (CFCs) deplete the protective ozone layer, thereby allowing more ultraviolet light to enter into the atmosphere.
 Furthermore, dust or particulate matter collects on the polar ice caps and results in more energy being absorbed, rather than reflected.
 (Note: Show students Figure 2 for a simplified illustration of how greenhouse gases promote global wraming.)

 - Distribute the attached Air Pollution Sources chart.
 Briefly discuss the contents.
-Ask students to keep this chart for reference during the Air Pollution unit.

 Share the following information with the students.